aws-samples/machine-learning-using-k8s/docs/mnist/inference/tensorflow.md

 # Inference of MNIST using TensorFlow on Amazon EKS

-This document explains how to perform inference using TensorFlow on Amazon EKS using KubeFlow.
+This document explains how to perform inference of MNIST model using TensorFlow on Amazon EKS.

 ## Pre-requisite